plastbox/telldus-core2/README.md

 - Possibly implement auto-discovery using mdns

 ### "tdtool" / tdcat
 The original software has a command line utility called tdtool which allows for listing of and sending commands to registred devices.
-As telldus-core2 won't include device management, simple cli tools to access auto-discovered instances telldus-core2 might be included, modelled after the inspired [wscat](https://github.com/websockets/wscat).
+As telldus-core2 won't include device management, a simple cli tool to talk to auto-discovered instances of telldus-core2 might be included, modelled after the inspired [wscat](https://github.com/websockets/wscat).
 ```
 tdcat
 Connected to 127.0.0.1:5234